 • Retractable Antenna: These prevent damage when stowed, but must be deployed to allow the beacon to reach its full range potential.

 • Dual-Frequency: Whilst all will transmit initially on 406MHz, some offer an additional 121.5 MHz for accurate search and rescue homing.
-Some models have an AIS transmitter for local position pinpointing instead.
+Some models have an AIS transmitter for local position pinpointing as well.

 • Registration: Each EPIRB comes pre-programmed with a country code, so beware of buying EPIRBs online from other regions.
 You must register your EPIRB with the MCA in the UK. or the NOAA if you are based in USA

-For past adventures and tales of rescue at sea, you can read more at Yachting World and the 2020/21 Vendee Glove rescue of Kevin Escoffier
+For past adventures and tales of rescue at sea, you can read more at Yachting World and the 2020/21 Vendee Globe rescue of Kevin Escoffier

 Read how a PLB saved Solo Yachtsman, Nigel Fox’s life at Yachting Monthly